 - Brain fog

-Sometimes, other symptoms of menopause can cause mood swings.
+Sometimes, other symptoms of menopause can cause moodiness.
 Hot flashes interrupt the ability to sleep, causing foggy thinking, irritability, and other traits associated with menopausal mood swings.

 Preventing Mood Swings